This page is a footnote, not the headline.

 .adns.ethrooting is an implementation detail for resolver compatibility. - The apex

-adns.ethis controlled by the protocol. - Integrators who already speak ENS can resolve aDNS names with no special-casing: just use the under-the-hood form.
+adns.ethis controlled by the protocol. - Integrators who already speak ENS can resolve ADNS names with no special-casing: just use the under-the-hood form.

 The apex adns.eth itself is shown only here in the docs and on the chain/about page —